Diagnosing AI Explanation Methods with Folk Concepts of Behavior: Composition of an Explanatory Narrative

-The hypothesis established by the explainee should be necessarily coherent, \textit{but not necessarily a complete description} of the event's causal history.
-Explanations, as a function of mental models, are widely accepted to be contrastive~\cite{lugg_1983,lipton_1990-contrastive,hilton1990-causalexplanation}; this is due to the limit of cognitive load of humans to process ``complete'' explanations~\cite{Lewis1986-contrastive,miller18-contrastive}.
-The process of simplifying explanation is by contrasting the event against another event of similar context, and then only explain using causal claims of the \textit{differences} between the two~\cite{petri06-contrastive-explanandum}.
+Explanations, as a function of mental models, are widely accepted to be contrastive~\cite{lugg_1983,lipton_1990-contrastive,hilton1990-causalexplanation}.
+This is due to the limit of cognitive load of humans to process ``complete'' explanations~\cite{Lewis1986-contrastive,miller18-contrastive}, so the explanation is simplified by contrasting the event against another event of similar context~\cite{petri06-contrastive-explanandum}.
+As such, all of the previous categories of folk concepts (\textit{internal representation}, \textit{representation causes}, and \textit{external causes}) can be comprehended with respect to the contrast case that intervenes on them.

-This alternative contrast event can be born of a bifactual or a counterfactual context: Where bifactual denotes an event which occurred in reality (answering ``why did P happen in context A, while Q happened in context B?''), and counterfactual denotes a theoretical-fictional event (answering ``why did P happen instead of Q?'')~\cite{miller18-contrastive}.
+We can make a distinction between ``bifactual'' and ``counterfactual'' contrast cases: Bifactual being an event which occurred in reality (answering ``why did P happen in context A, while Q happened in context B?''), and counterfactual being a theoretical-fictional event (answering ``why did P happen in context A instead of Q?'')~\cite{miller18-contrastive}.

-Explanations therefore each infer an alternative contrast case where some intervention occurred to separate the alternative from the given context, and the intervention describes the contrastive explanation behind the event.
-For example, ``John ran to the store because he was hungry'' implies a counterfactual reality where if John was not hungry, he would not have run; alternatively, in the bifactual ``John ran to the store, despite preferring to walk there yesterday, because he was not as hungry yesterday'' contrasts the event against another event, where the difference in contexts becomes the explanation.

-Internal representation, representation causes, and external causes can all be equivalently specified as a contrast case, and contrast cases constitute an intuitive mode of communicating explanatory information.

-\noindentparagraph{\textbf{Running example (\textit{self-driving car}).}} The explanation of debris on the camera (representation cause), for example, infers a counterfactual reality where, had the camera not been dirty, the car would have not misidentified the sign.

-Suppose that this alternative explanation was provided instead: Last week, the car had driven on the same road with a clean camera at $20\ km/h$, and the accident did not occur.
-In contrast to the counterfactual explanation above, this is a bifactual explanation of another real event.
-Despite this difference, the information that both explanations communicate in terms of the AI's internal representation and its causes is equivalent.
+\textit{Running example:} The debris on the camera, being a representation cause, implies a counterfactual reality: ``Had the camera not been dirty, the car would have not misidentified the sign.''
+The same information can be given via a bifactual instead: ``Last week, the car had driven on the same road with a clean camera, at $20\ km/h$, and the accident did not occur.''